 The three-stage expected credit loss impairment model in IFRS 9 depends on whether the credit risk has increased significantly since initial recognition.
 If the credit risk has not increased significantly, the impairment charge equals the expected credit losses resulting from default events that are possible within the next 12 months (stage 1).
-If the credit risk has increased significantly, the loan is more than 30 days past due, or the loan is in default or otherwise impairment, the impairment charge equals the lifetime expected credit losses (stage 2 and 3).
+If the credit risk has increased significantly, the loan is more than 30 days past due, or the loan is in default or otherwise impairment charge equals the lifetime expected credit losses (stage 2 and 3).

 The expected credit loss is calculated for all individual facilities as a function of probability of default (PD), exposure at default (EAD) and loss given default (LGD) and incorporates forward-looking information.
 The estimation of expected credit losses involves forecasting future economic conditions over a number of years.
 Such forecasts are subject to management judgement and those judgements may be sources of measurement uncertainty that have significant risk of resulting in a material adjustment to a carrying amount in future periods.
 The incorporation of forward-looking elements reflects the expectations of the Group's senior management and involves the creation of scenarios (base case, upside and downside), including an assessment of the probability for each scenario.
 The purpose of using multiple scenarios is to model the non-linear impact of assumptions about macroeconomic factors on the expected credit losses.
-The base-case scenario enters with a probability of 20% (31 December 2018: 70%), the upside scenario with a probability of 15% (31 December 2018: 15%) and the downside scenario with a probability of 20% (31 December 2018: 15%).
+The base-case scenario enters with a probability of 65% (31 December 2018: 70%), the upside scenario with a probability of 15% (31 December 2018: 15%) and the downside scenario with a probability of 20% (31 December 2018: 15%).
 On the basis of these assessments, the allowance account as at 30 June 2019 amounted to DKK 20.7 billion (31 December 2018: DKK 21.2 billion).
-If the base-case scenario was assigned a probability of 100%, the allowance account would decrease DKK 0.6 billion (31 December 2018: D.4 billion).
-Compared to the base-case scenario, the allowance account would increase DKK 3.4 billion (31 December 2018: DKK 3.4 billion), if the downside scenario was assigned a probability of 100%, the allowance account would decrease DKK 0.6 billion) compared to the base-case scenario.
-However, it shall be noted that the expected credit losses in the individual scenarios does not represent expected credit loss (ECL) forecasts.
+If the base-case scenario was assigned a probability of 100%, the allowance account would increase DKK 3.4 billion (31 December 2018: DKK 3.4 billion), if the downside scenario was assigned a probability of 100%.
+If instead the upside scenario was assigned a probability of 100%, the allowance account would increase DKK 0.6 billion (31 December 2018: DKK 0.5 billion) (31 December 2018: DKK 0.6 billion) (31 December 2018: DKK 0.5 billion) (31 December 2018: DKK 0.5 billion) (31 December 2018: DKK 0.5 billion) (31 Decemb